 Australia and the Philippines marked 70 years of bilateral relations in 2016.
 A Philippine Presidential Proclamation declared 22 May 2016 and each year after as the Philippines-Australia Friendship Day.
 The anniversary was commemorated in both the Philippines and Australia throughout 2016, including a photographic exhibition ‘Philippines and Australia: The First Seventy Years’ which opened in November 2015 in Manila, a 'Celebrate Australia’ festival which toured the Philippines (Manila, Cebu, Davao and Quezon) in the first half of 2016, and a book launch accompanied by photo exhibitions in both Australia and the Philippines on the book “Reimagining Australia: Voices of Indigenous Australians of Filipino Decent” in the second half of 2016.

 Australia and the Philippines have growing people-to-people links through trade, investment, cultural exchange, education, tourism and migration.
 Significant numbers of Filipinos have immigrated to Australia since the 1960s and Filipinos remain one of the fastest growing immigrant communities in Australia.
 At the 2016 Census, 304,022 Australians identified as having Filipino ancestry, up by 35 percent from 225,000 in the 2011 Census.
 Education ties between our countries are growing.
-In 2016, over 10,000 Filipino students enrolled in Australian education institutions, an increase of more than 100 per cent from 2010.
+There were 8,506 Filipino students studying in Australia in 2017.

 More information on Australia’s development assistance to the Philippines

 Australia Awards delivered under the Australian aid program continue a long tradition of development scholarships that have been an important component of the Australian Government's overseas aid program since the 1950s.
 More information, including applicant eligibility criteria can be found on the Australia Awards page.
-In 2017, for the 2018 intake, Australia will offer 149 new Australia Awards, for Philippines students.
+136 awardees from the Philippines are currently in Australia on Australia Awards scholarships.

 The Australian Volunteers for International Development (AVID) program promotes economic growth and poverty reduction in the Indo-Pacific region by assisting host organisations to deliver effective and sustainable development outcomes.
-We expect to support 10 new volunteers through the AVID program to the Philippines in 2017-18.
+38 Australian volunteers undertook assignments in the Philippines in 2017-18.

 New Colombo Plan